 Can you tell us about your food history—like how you ate growing up?”

 I didn’t eat very well but didn’t starve.
 Just lots of sugar and ice cream and all that.
-When I was around 20, I really started educating myself about the health issues and [learned about] what foods do inside your body.
+When I was around 20, I really started educating myself about the health issues and

 You’re about to turn 40.
 Has your metabolism changed as you’ve gotten a bit older?”